Position space analysis of the AdS (in)stability problem: Numerical examples

 We test this explanation by varying $r_0$ and verifying that $\Delta w$ goes to zero in the expected way; see Fig.~\ref{fig-r0}.
 We also verified that the position shift indeed has an $r_0$-dependent shift $\Delta r\propto \log r_0$, as discussed in App.~\ref{sec-shift}.

 Finally, with a symmetric profile, one can ask for a prediction for the next bounce.
 What we observed in these examples is that a symmetric profile will pick up a $\Delta X_a>0$ in one bounce.
 This is a very tentative evidence that in the next bounce, they will have $\Delta w>0$, namely their energy become defocused.
+We stress again that this is not a proof, but merely two examples we observed.
+A more thorough investigation is required to support the generic downward flow we conjectured in Sec.\ref{sec-dis}.